ELIXIR-UK-DaSH/RDMbites/_posts/2022-10-06-Data-Sharing.md

 layout: post
 title: "The RDMbites collection to learn about Data Sharing"
 date: 2022-10-06 12:00:00 -0000
-categories: RDMbites Data SHaring
+categories: RDMbites Data Sharing
 ---
-The RDMbites collection to learn how  about Data Protection
+The RDMbites collection to learn how  about Data Sharing

 <br />
 {% include youtube.html id="iaZInoaHa04" %}